Peri-menopause is something that happens to all women eventually.

-Most women in their forties already have an overflowing plate, so it’s not surprising that perimenopause can be a mental, physical and emotional challenge.
+Most women in their forties already have an overflowing plate, so it’s not surprising that perimenopause can be a mental, physical and emotional challenge, with or without kids.

-For women who had babies in their late thirties or early forties, energy can be incredibly depleted post-natally, and hormonal fluctuations can feel like the last straw.
+For women who had their babies in their late thirties or early forties (like me), energy can be incredibly depleted post-natally, and hormonal fluctuations can feel like the last straw.

-Hormonal birth-control and IVF put a heavy burden on the liver, which is another underlying cause of hormonal imbalance.
+Hormonal birth control and IVF put a heavy burden on the liver, which can be another underlying cause of hormonal imbalance.

 A course of homeopathy provides effective treatment to soften and ease the process.